oklahomer/p5-Facebook-OpenGraph/README.md

 ### `$fb->delete($path, \%param)`

 Alias to `request()` that sends DELETE request to delete object on Facebook's social graph.
-It sends POST request w/ method=delete query parameter when DELETE request fails.
-I know it's weird, but sometimes DELETE fails and POST w/ method=delete works.
+It sends POST request with method=delete query parameter when DELETE request fails.
+I know it's weird, but sometimes DELETE fails and POST with method=delete works.

     $fb->delete($object_id);